Colliton/Code-storage/README.md

 ## 🔍 Content Overview

-**Other Analyses**

-This section contains additional scripts and notebooks supporting various analyses related to tumor biology and treatment effects in mouse models.
-These analyses complement the main poster work by exploring immune infiltration patterns, gene expression changes, tumor growth dynamics, and survival outcomes, as well as providing database queries for clinical material from TNBC patients.

-- `Clustermap - 2 colourbars.*` — Heatmap/Clustermap for immune cell infiltration in tumours of Balb/c mice treated with Pyrvinium Pamoate.
-- `Clustermap_lipids_PT_no311.*` - Clustermap for lipid content (%mol) in primary tumours of Balb/c mice treated with Pyrvinium Pamoate (without mouse no. 311).
-- `Lipids_PT_no311.*` - Analysis of lipid levels in primary tumours (excluding mouse no. 311); includes box plots and statistical tests.
-- `SmartSeq cycle count comparison.*` — Scatter plot for qPCR Cq mean values in 4T1 and positive control samples.
-- `Survival Curve Serum_separate median.*` — Survival analysis of mice based on PUFA serum levels.
-- `Tumor Volume Changes Over Time.*` — Tumor volume dynamics in mice treated with Pyrvinium Pamoate (PP).
-- `Volcano_plot_4T1.*` — Volcano plot for differential gene expression in 4T1 cells treated with Pyrvinium Pamoate.
+**SQL Projects**

+This section contains SQL-based projects focused on database design, data integrity, access control, and analytical querying.
+The SQL work is independent of the biological analyses and is intended to demonstrate structured database development and querying skills.

+- `SQL/Clinical_Trial/` — Complete PostgreSQL Clinical Trial database project, including conceptual and logical models, physical schema (DDL), sample data, PL/pgSQL functions and triggers, reporting views, role-based access control, optional Row-Level Security (RLS), and example analytical queries (CTEs, window functions, subqueries, QC checks).
-- `OPUS_BC.sql` — SQL queries used to extract and preprocess data from the OPUS_BC database.
+- `OPUS_BC.sql` — SQL queries used to extract and preprocess clinical data from the OPUS_BC database (TNBC patient material).

 **Dash_Volcano_PT (data & helper files)**
 This subfolder contains data and helper scripts for generating volcano plots using RNA-seq results, intended for interactive use or app deployment.